anirudhra/ifc6410/README.md

 bitbake -c compile -f virtual/kernel                  ##rebuild only kernel
 ```

+## Kernel Settings

-* Kernel/userspace compiled versions will be in .../build/tmp/deploy/images/ifc6410 directory
+* Kernel/userspace compiled versions will be in .../build/tmp/deploy/images/ifc6410 or qcom-armv7a directory
 * The ROOTFS change in .conf above sometimes does not work.
 Modify bootimg.cfg in boot-qcom-apq8064-ifc6410-....img to add following to commandline/boot config to override root:

 ```